fypanw/xsoar-ha-ansible-playbook/README.md

 - Use xsoar-server-playbook.yaml to deploy XSOAR

 ### Usage for upgrades
-- In case of upgrades, use the 'xsoar_upgrade_installer' setting in inventory.
+- In case of upgrades, use the 'xsoar_upgrade_installer' setting in inventory and run the 'xsoar-upgrade-playbook.yaml' playbook.
 The installer parameter will be ignored.

 #### Credits and License
 This work is inspired from Hiep Nguyen's work @ https://github.com/hiep4hiep.
 Special thanks to him for creating that example.